christopher-owen/MUR/README.md

 3. Dump cookies to txt file (current tab only).
 4. Move "cookies.txt" to MUR's directory.

+Your cookies may become unusable after a long while; just repeat the dumping process.

 # Usage
 MUR may only be used via CLI.